CENTRAL HEALTH INSTITUTE

 CENTRAL HEALTH INSTITUTE's POSTED KPI RESULTS

-Key Performance Indicators for Private Career Colleges
+Key Performance Indicators for Career Colleges

 General Background

-Both the Ontario Auditor General (2011) and the Drummond Commission (2012) recommended that the ministry collect, validate and publish performance indicators in the private career college sector in order to help prospective students make more informed decisions around their postsecondary education and to allow the ministry to better oversee private career colleges in the sector.
-In response to these recommendations, and to promote student protection and the provision of quality vocational training, the ministry committed to implement Key Performance Indicators in the private career college sector on a full cost recovery basis, by summer 2013.
-Key Performance Indicators are also needed to provide quality assurance for higher-risk programs provided by private career colleges (e.g., Dental Hygiene, Pharmacy Technician, Sonography, Esthetics, Truck Driving) and will help the ministry deliver on its commitment to the federal government to designate postsecondary institutions eligible to enrol international students and ensure they are delivering quality training.
+Both the Ontario Auditor General (2011) and the Drummond Commission (2012) recommended that the ministry collect, validate and publish performance indicators in the career college sector in order to help prospective students make more informed decisions around their postsecondary education and to allow the ministry to better oversee career colleges in the sector.
+In response to these recommendations, and to promote student protection and the provision of quality vocational training, the ministry committed to implement Key Performance Indicators in the career college sector on a full cost recovery basis, by summer 2013.
+Key Performance Indicators are also needed to provide quality assurance for higher-risk programs provided by career colleges (e.g., Dental Hygiene, Pharmacy Technician, Sonography, Esthetics, Truck Driving) and will help the ministry deliver on its commitment to the federal government to designate postsecondary institutions eligible to enroll international students and ensure they are delivering quality training.

 What are the benefits of Key Performance Indicators?

-The purpose of Key Performance Indicators is to measure private career college student experience in a way that helps prospective students and their families make an informed choice on which program and private career college to select.
-Key Performance Indicators are being developed to: Page 2 of 8 Provide students, parents and employers with information about private career college programs; Ensure accountability for the expenditure of public funds (e.g., OSAP, Second Career, Workplace Safety and Insurance Board funding); Help private career colleges identify areas of strength and concern so that they can develop improvement strategies;
+The purpose of Key Performance Indicators is to measure career college student experiences in a way that helps prospective students and their families make an informed choice on which program and career college to select.
+Key Performance Indicators are being developed to:

-Enable program and institutional comparability with Colleges of Applied Arts and Technology Key Performance Indicators;
+ Enable program and institutional comparability with Colleges of Applied Arts and Technology Key Performance Indicators;

-Allow the ministry to help fulfill its mandate to support higher quality post-secondary educational programming;
+ Allow the ministry to help fulfill its mandate to support higher quality post-secondary educational programming;

-Help provide quality assurance for programs delivered via distance education; and
+ Help provide quality assurance for programs delivered via distance education; and

-The following five Key Performance Indicators will be calculated and published for private career colleges in the sector:
+The following five Key Performance Indicators will be calculated and published for career colleges in the sector:

 1. Graduation Rate;